dustedmtl/lastu/docs/USERGUIDE.md

 ## User interface

 The UI consists of one or more windows, with a query field, results table and various information fields.
 The application is used by entering a query into the query field and the pressing the `Query` button (or simply pressing the `Enter` on the keyboard).
-A variety of functions are also available from the menu, which opening a different database, exporting and copying information to clipboard and another file and choosing which columns to show.
+A variety of functions are also available from the menu, which include opening a different database, exporting and copying information to output file or clipboard and choosing which columns to show.

 The results table is sortable by all available fields.